dlowrey/team-null-back-end/HealthcareServer/README.md

 # Setting up the Express Server

-#### Downloade `Node.js`
-Download the correct Node for your OS [here](https://nodejs.org/en/)
+1. Download the correct Node for your OS [here](https://nodejs.org/en/)
-1. Open a command prompt and navigate to the /Healthcareserver directory
+2. Open a command prompt and navigate to the /Healthcareserver directory
-2. Once inside /Healthcareserver, enter the command `npm install express`, press enter.
+4. Once inside /Healthcareserver, enter the command `npm install express`, press enter.
-3. Next, enter the command `npm insall mysql`, press enter.
+5. Next, enter the command `npm insall mysql`, press enter.
-4. Finally, enter the command `npm install body-parser`, press enter.
+6. Finally, enter the command `npm install body-parser`, press enter.
-5. Navigate to /Healthcareserver/src
+7. Navigate to /Healthcareserver/src
-6. You can now start the Express server with the command `node server.js`
+8. You can now start the Express server with the command `node server.js`

 You can navigate to _localhost:3000/_ in your web browser and should get the text `Hello World!` on your screen.
 If you did not get this text, please see the Command window for any errors that may need fixing.